defenseunicorns/delivery-aws-iac/examples/README.md

 ### Deploy

 We'll be using our automated tests to stand up environments.
 They use [Terratest](https://github.com/gruntwork-io/terratest).
 Each test is based on one of examples in the `examples` directory.
-For example, if you want to stand up the "complete" example in "insecure" mode, you'll run the `ci-test-common` target.
+For example, if you want to stand up the "complete" example in "insecure" mode, you'll run the `test-ci-complete-insecure` target.

 ```shell
 export SKIP_TEARDOWN=1